top of page

 Drafts of all works in progress are available upon request.

-"Harm and Obligation in Parasocial Relationships"
+"Obligations in Parasocial Relationships"

 bottom of page